FVPLab/Argus-3D/README.md

 ```
 This script should create a folder `output/PR256_ED512_EN8192/class-guide/transformer3072_24_32/class_cond` where the output meshes are stored.

 **Note**: Our model requires significant memory, and it's recommended to run it on a GPU with high VRAM capacity (40GB or above).
-Generating a single mesh on the A100 (80GB) takes approximately 50 seconds on average.
+Generating a single mesh on the A100 (80GB) takes approximately 50 seconds on average, while on V100 (32GB) it takes ~6 minutes.

 ### Coming Soon

-* Image-guide generation
+* Image-guide generation(Code and ckpt will be released in August)
 * Text-guide generation
 * Training code